codesandbox/codesandbox-client/packages/homepage/content/docs/3-uploading.md

 ---
-title: "Uploading Static Files"
+title: 'Uploading Static Files'
-authors: ["CompuIves"]
+authors: ['CompuIves']
 description: "It's possible to upload your static files to CodeSandbox for usage in the sandbox."
 ---